Skip to main content

 Private container image repository

-• Distribution and storage of images by repository
+• Store and deploy images by repository

-• Able to use consistent images in various environments
+• Use consistent images across multiple environments

-• Provides image access and permission management
+• Manage image access and permissions

 Image vulnerability scan via Trivy